Houses in multiple occupation

-A house in multiple occupation (HMO) is defined by the Housing Act 2004 as a building, or part of a building, that is occupied by persons who do not form a single household - in other words, are not family members.
+A house in multiple occupation is a building, or part of a building, that is being lived in by a group of people.

 You can apply for a licence by downloading the form below:

 - Application for a licence for a House in Multiple Occupation (Word document)

 - Application for a licence for a House in Multiple Occupation (PDF document)